Observations with APEX

-Proposals are invited for observations with the APEX telescope, the Onsala Space Observatory 20 m telescope, and the Swedish LOFAR station in stand-alone mode, in the observing period April – August 2018.
+Proposals are invited for observations with the APEX telescope in the observing period July–October 2022.

 APEX, the Atacama Pathfinder EXperiment, is a 12 m diameter submillimetre telescope at 5100 m altitude on Llano Chajnantor in Chile.